Alexandra-Wernersson/Merlin/README.md

 ## Output directory layout

-The path `RUN.run_dir` holds what's *shared* across every training run (written once by `merlin-simulate`);
+The path `RUN.run_dir` holds what's *shared* across every training run (written once by `merlin-simulate`), while the sub-folders
-`train_<N>/` holds what's specific to one `merlin-train` run — kept separate because retraining can vary independently of the simulations (e.g. different architecture, multiple analysis variants, or even a different observation to evaluate against).
+`train_<N>/` hold what's specific to one `merlin-train` run.
+These are kept separate because retraining can vary independently of the simulations (e.g. different architecture, multiple analysis variants, or even a different observation to evaluate against).

 ```
 <run_dir>/